maresb/hatch-vcs-footgun-example/README.md

    Ensure that the project is properly installed, e.g. by running `pip install -editable .`.

+* ### `ModuleNotFoundError: No module named 'importlib.metadata'`

+   For end-of-life versions of Python below 3.8, the `importlib.metadata` module is not available.
+In this case, you need to install the `importlib-metadata` backport and fall back to `importlib_metadata` in place of `importlib.metadata`.

 ## Conclusion

 In most cases, using `importlib.metadata.version` is the best solution.
 However, this data can become outdated during development with an editable install.
 If reporting the correct version during development is important, then the hybrid approach implemented in [`version.py`](hatch_vcs_footgun_example/version.py) may be desirable: